 From A Wiki of Ice and Fire

 The Common Tongue was brought to Westeros by the Andals and the Rhoynar.
 It is spoken in the entirety of Westeros.
-There are regional accents, as "Pyp had traveled the Seven Kingdoms with a mummers' troupe, and bragged that he could tell what you were and where you'd been born just from the sound of your voice", but there is no lack of comprehensibility, in any region.
+There are regional accents, as "Pyp had travelled the Seven Kingdoms with a mummers' troupe, and bragged that he could tell what you were and where you'd been born just from the sound of your voice", but there is no lack of comprehensibility, in any region.
 Some of regional accents can be geographically limited to a single city, as King's Landing.

-The largest dichotomy of speech appears to be between the lowborn and the educated, most likely due to a long history of prescriptivist tutors for the Highborn young.
-(For example, Lady Mariya corrects Lardy Amerei's use of the word hung to hanged, in regards to Merrett Frey's death.)
+The largest dichotomy of speech appears to be between the lowborn and the educated, most likely due to a long history of prescriptivist tutors for the highborn young.
+(For example, Lady Mariya corrects Lady Amerei's use of the word hung to hanged, in regards to Merrett Frey's death.)
 There are differences that are not exhibited in the orthography, as it is possible to distinguish highborn from low accent merely by listening: "Doran!" called some highborn voice.
 "To the spears!"
 These differences encapsulate both highborn vs. lowborn as well as regional dialects:

 - "How could you tell I was of noble birth?"
 [Sam asked].

 - "The same way you can tell that I'm half Dornish."
 The statement was delivered with a smile, in a soft Dornish drawl.

 Mycah the butcher's son's few lines shows the lowborn patois:

 - "She ast me to, m'lord," Mycah said.
 "She ast me to."..."It's not no sword, it's only a stick."

 Another stablehand in the Red Keep has other non-standard usages: "She don't know me," he said, "but I knows her, oh, yes...I says, come."
 And one of Ser Gregor's men uses the colloquial past tense of eat, et.